pereira0x/DinoBot/README.md

 </p>

 ## About The Project
 DinoBot is a Python script for playing the Dinosaur Game (also known as the Chrome Dino).
-It has the option to control the game with your hand through a video capture device (already implemented), and the option to play it AFK using a bot.
+It has the option to control the game with your hand through a video capture device, and the option to play it AFK using a bot.
+I'm aware that the bot has very poor performance, feel free to open an issue about that.

 ### Installation